Stationary Distributions of the Mode-switching Chiarella Model: The linear regime

 \section{The linear regime $\gamma \to 0$}

 In the limit where $\gamma\to 0$, the hyperbolic tangent may be linearised, corresponding to its first-order Taylor expansion.
 The region of validity of such an expansion will be determined {\it a posteriori} as $\gamma \sigma_M \ll 1$, where $\sigma_M$ is given by Eq. \eqref{eq:sigmaM} below.
+Physically, this means that the demand does not saturate for the given trends $M$.

 In matrix-form and defining $\mathbf{x}_t := (\delta_t, M_t)^\textup{T}$ and $\dd \mathbf{W}_t := (\dd W^\textup{N}_t, \, \dd W^\textup{V}_t)^\textup{T}$, the dynamics reads

 where

 is the drift matrix of the linearised system and